 Uber does cover passengers in Florida if they are injured in an accident.
 In fact, passengers are covered from the time a driver accepts the trip and collects the passenger until they are dropped off.
 During that time, all parties involved are covered by a $1 million commercial insurance policy.
 Take note that it is the time when a driver is not on duty and awaiting passengers that injury coverage is not guaranteed.
 During that time period, driver’s personal auto insurance cover along with Uber’s limited liability coverage is aimed at providing adequate protection for anyone who is injured.
 However, standard auto insurance does not work that way in the state of Florida, and there are no insurance guidelines in the state for when a person uses their own car as a vehicle to transport paying passengers.

 While some states have found solutions such as extra commercial insurance to fill that gap, this option is not yet available in Florida.
 To date, if the company’s commercial cover does not pay, damages for injuries have to be covered by the driver, which is a primary reason that underinsured motorist coverage is a good idea for all vehicle owners in the state.

-While the Florida Senate continues to focus on setting insurance requirements for Uber drivers, if someone is involved in an Uber car accident in Florida, a dedicated Uber accident lawyer can help determine liability and seek rightful compensation.
-Our Uber and Lyft accident lawyers serve Clearwater, St Petersburg, Tampa, Brandon, Lakeland and the surrounding areas.
+While the Florida Senate continues to focus on setting insurance requirements for Uber drivers, if someone is involved in an Uber car accident in Florida, a dedicated Uber accident attorney can help determine liability and seek rightful compensation.
+We have a dedicated Lyft and Uber accident attorney serving Clearwater, St Petersburg, Tampa, Brandon, Lakeland and many of the the surrounding areas.